-The importance of privacy to users of social networks is a reason that platforms electing to interoperate should be required to obtain a license that expressly prescribes requirements for the transmission, use, and display of content shared through the regulated APIs, and that further proscribes other uses of the content.
+of the content.
+The regulator and technical committee need not demand perfect privacy; rather, standards should be designed to ensure privacy is not degraded relative to the status quo.
 Applicants for such a license should demonstrate the ability to meet minimum safety, security, national security, and data protection standards.
 The license to use the interface also could come with an obligation to follow non-discriminatory reciprocity with all other license holders.
 The cost to Facebook or any other social network of delivering the posts of its users-a small amount of electricity-is very similar regardless of whether their friends are on or off the platform, so interconnection fees are unlikely to be needed unless a business model develops that has significant asymmetries.

 There are several difficult issues that arise when analyzing the variety of functions in a social network and how they could be made interoperable.
 We do not have complete solutions, nor do we address all the issues, but we raise a few of them here to encourage discussion.
 For example, the creation of groups is an important aspect of social networks that should be part of the interoperability regime.
 A group administrator forms a group and invites members.
 Under interoperability, those members may have different home networks.
 A member whose home network is not the same as the group's administrator should be able to participate in sharing content as described above.
 That person's posts would flow to the administrator's network and be distributed as usual.
-Content moderation, again, should be done by the rules of the administrator's network in a nondiscriminatory fashion.
+Content moderation, again, should follow the rules of the administrator's network in a nondiscriminatory fashion.